maxgronlund/heimdallr/README.md

 * Connect multiply authorization providers to the same user, Facebook, Twitter
 * Handle role based permissions
 * Handle user based permissions

+### To do

+1. Get some advice, I know nothing about running an opensource project
+2. Make sure not to reinvent the wheel.
+What's out there and what can be used
+3. Draft up the ERD and get some feedback
+4. Draft up some sequence diagrams
+5. Get names on models and functions that totaly rocks
+6. How should it be packaged
+7. Make it extenciable
+8. Make an API to other aps can registere true Heimdallr